ratrocket/godjot/README.md

 If not I'll change tack.

-I'll (try to, haha) update this README as things change.  *For now* what follows is from the original repo (except for `s/sivukhin/ratrocket`).
+I'll (try to, haha) update this README as things change.  *For now* what follows is from the original repo (except for changing references to the module path).

 ## Installation